-Ms. Lo Ka Man (勞嘉敏) ("Ms. Lo"), a manager of Corporate Services Division of Tricor Services Limited ("Tricor"), a global professional service provider specializing in the integrated business, corporate and investor services and has been providing corporate secretarial and compliance services to Hong Kong listed companies as well as multinational, private and offshore companies.
+Ms. Lo Ka Man (勞嘉敏) ("Ms. Lo"), a manager of Corporate Services Division of Tricor Services Limited, a global professional service provider specializing in the integrated business, corporate and investor services and has been providing corporate secretarial and compliance services to Hong Kong listed companies as well as multinational, private and offshore companies.
 Ms. Lo possesses more than 10 years of experience in the company secretary profession.
-Ms. Lo is currently a joint company secretary of JiaXing Gas Group Co., Ltd.\ (a company listed on the main board of the Stock Exchange, stock code: 9908).
-Ms. Lo is a Chartered Secretary, a Chartered Governance Professional and an associate member of both The Hong Kong Institute of Chartered Secretaries and The Chartered Governance Institute in the United Kingdom.
+Ms. Lo is currently a joint company secretary of JiaXing Gas Group Co., Ltd. (stock code: 9908) and ANE (Cayman) Inc. (stock code: 9956), companies listed on the main board of the Stock Exchange.
+Ms. Lo is a Chartered Secretary, a Chartered Governance Professional and an associate member of both The Hong Kong Chartered Governance Institute (formerly known as "The Hong Kong Institute of Chartered Secretaries") and The Chartered Governance Institute in the United Kingdom.